Buying The House You Rent

 What is Shared Ownership?

 Shared Ownership is a government scheme allowing eligible individuals to part-buy and part-rent a property.
-It enables you to purchase a share of a home (usually between 25-75%), with the option of increasing your share in the future through a process called “staircasing”.
-The remaining share is typically owned by a housing association, which charges the individual rent on the portion of the property they don’t own.
+It enables you to purchase a share of a home (usually between 10-75%), with the option of increasing your share in the future through a process called “staircasing”.
+The remaining share is typically owned by a housing association, local council or other provider, which charges the individual rent on the portion of the property they don’t own.

 The scheme was designed to help first-time buyers and those who need help to purchase a home outright get onto the property ladder and is available on new and existing properties.
-Previously, it was only aimed at those looking to buy and move into a home, but the latest developments from the Levelling Up department have expanded this to include social tenants.
+Previously, it was only aimed at those looking to buy and move into a home, but the latest developments from the government have expanded this to include eligible social tenants.

 Who qualifies for social housing?